 While sleep paralysis is rarely linked to underlying psychiatric problems, it may accompany other sleep disorders such as narcolepsy and sleep apnea.
 Sleep paralysis may also be more prevalent in people with poor sleep schedules or other underlying health problems.

 What Causes Sleep Paralysis?

 Sleep paralysis can occur as you're falling asleep or as you're waking up.
-When sleep paralysis occurs as you are falling asleep, it is known as hypnagogic or predormital sleep paralysis.
-When it happens as you are waking up, it is referred to as hypnopompic or postdormital sleep paralysis.
+Sleep paralysis occurs as you fall asleep, which is known as hypnagogic or pre-dormital sleep paralysis.
+When it happens as you wake up, it is referred to as hypnopompic or post-dormital sleep paralysis.

 As you begin to fall asleep, your body slowly relaxes, and you usually become less aware of your surroundings.
-As you begin to enter REM (rapid eye movement) sleep, your body essentially shuts itself down to prevent you from acting out your dreams and hurting yourself.
-Sometimes you remain aware or become aware as you are entering REM sleep, however.
+As you start to enter REM (rapid eye movement) sleep, your body essentially shuts itself down to prevent you from acting out your dreams and hurting yourself.
+However, you remain aware or become aware as you enter REM sleep.
 If this happens, you may notice that you cannot move or speak, resulting in hypnagogic sleep paralysis.

-Certain other factors can contribute to sleep paralysis, including sleeping in a supine position (sleeping on your back), an irregular sleep schedule, napping throughout the day, stress, a history of panic attacks, narcolepsy, sleep apnea, and sudden lifestyle changes.
+Other factors can contribute to sleep paralysis, including sleeping in a supine position (sleeping on your back), an irregular sleep schedule, napping throughout the day, stress, panic attacks, narcolepsy, sleep apnea, and sudden lifestyle changes.
 Lucid dreaming (dreams in which you are aware you are dreaming) may also trigger an episode of sleep paralysis if you attempt to wake yourself up before the dream has finished.

 You may also want to try to gently move your hand or foot in an attempt to break free of the paralysis more quickly.
 Try to relax and remain calm, remembering that this is a natural phenomenon.